qiz-li/lovelace-soft-ui/README.md

 # Let's do it!

+### Alternatives
+**[@Savjee](https://github.com/Savjee)'s [Button Text Card](https://github.com/Savjee/button-text-card).** If you are only looking to implement this style on a button, this is the way.
+It is very easy to install and set up.
+The downside, however, is that you will not be able to implement this style on any other card.

-**Note**: If you are looking for a quick and simple way to implement this style universally to all your cards, a better option would be [**@KTibow**](https://github.com/KTibow)'s [dark](https://github.com/KTibow/lovelace-dark-soft-ui-theme/) and [light](https://github.com/KTibow/lovelace-light-soft-ui-theme/) Soft UI themes.
-The themes are easier to implement and faster to set up.
-This way, however, provides more flexibility and customizability.
+**[@KTibow](https://github.com/KTibow)'s [dark](https://github.com/KTibow/lovelace-dark-soft-ui-theme/) and [light](https://github.com/KTibow/lovelace-light-soft-ui-theme/) Soft UI themes.** If you are looking for a quick and simple way to implement this style universally to all your cards, this is the way. [**@KTibow**](https://github.com/KTibow)'s themes are easier to implement, faster to set up, and will still work with any of the custom cards inside this repo.
+However, using the way described in this repo provides more flexibility and customizability.

 ### 1. Install card-mod
 You will need to install [**card-mod**](https://github.com/thomasloven/lovelace-card-mod).
 It is a custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
 Please read HACS's [documentation](https://hacs.xyz) and install it.